-Imagine that you’ve just started a new job.
-It’s your first day in the office, and your new supervisor comes up to you and hands you a trapeze bar.
-“Let’s do a flip!” she says.
+Hey parents, imagine you just started a new job.
+It’s your first day in the office, and your new supervisor comes up to you and hands you a skateboard.
+“Let’s skateboard to the new lunch spot,” she says.
 Not exactly what you were expecting, right?
 Especially if you have never before ridden a skateboard.

-Well, it might be unlikely for an adult to get that kind of challenge, it provides an example of what it’s like to face an unexpected challenge.
-And this can happen when your little one is asked to learn a major life change and potty train at the same time.
+While it might be unlikely for an adult to get that kind of challenge, it provides an example of what it’s like to face an unexpected challenge.
+And this can happen when your little one is asked to learn a major life skill and potty train at the same time.

 Is Your Child Ready to Start Potty Training?